 Participating in multiple studies

-Dutch research centres that test medicinal products have the rule that volunteers are not allowed to participate in research more than four times a year (once every three months).
-Research centres that carry out a lot of research with medicinal products using healthy volunteers check this using the VIPCheck (Volunteer Inclusion Period Check).
-That is a system which precisely records who participated in research and when.
+Sometimes volunteers participate in multiple studies.
+Dutch research centres that investigate medicinal products calculate when a volunteer may participate in a next study.
+To calculate this, they look back four studies.
+Research centres that carry out a lot of research with medicinal products using healthy volunteers check this using a system called Verified Clinical Trials (VCT).
+VCT records who participated in which study and when.

 People are not prohibited to participate in multiple studies at the same time.
 However, this is not the preferred approach because it can have a detrimental effect on your safety and the reliability of the research.
 Participating in one research study is not allowed to affect another.